ShantonWaldien/my_blog1.0/README.md

 # personal_blog
-Creating app which allows a user to post blogs about interesting topics.
+Building a Blog Website using CRUD.

 ---
-##functionality
+## Project Brief
+- Blog should be highly visual
-- The user must be able to create, update and delete a blog post.
+- Users must first sign in to be able to do certain actions.
-- The user must register/sign up before being able to create a blog post.
-- Data must be stored in a cookie.
-- db.json file must be used to store blog posts.
+- Users should be able to create, edit, view and delete blog posts.
----

----
-## About Project
-- We are Learning about Crud Applications using JSON servers.
-- We will be running a JSON server that will populate JSON Objects and properties via a port.
-- Follow the Guidelines below to have your server running locally also.
+- Posts should have a title, author, image and description.
 ---

 ---